Marching To Zion

 The people of Meshech and Kedar were characterized by ruthlessness.
 They took pride in their military strength and economic power.
 They had no qualms about attacking and devouring weaker nations.
 Not only did they have no desire for or seek peace, they actually hated it.
 They loved conflict, and destruction.

-Does that sound like our world?
+I wonder if that sounds the least bit familiar to you?
 For the most part we are optimistic; we like to think that everyone else in the world wants peace as much as we do.
 Surely, if we could just sit down and talk we could reach an agreement.
 We could find common ground.
-But the truth is that there are leaders and even nations who do not desire peace.
+But the truth is that there are people, leaders, and even nations that have no desire for peace.
 No matter what we say or do, they only desire war.

 That’s frustrating and tragic.
 But hopefully, it has the beneficial effect of reminding us that this world never has been, and never will be, our true home.
 There never will be peace on earth until Christ returns.
 There always will be conflict and war.